stashapp/CommunityScrapers/README.md

 When asking for help do not forget to mention what version of Stash you are using, the scraper that is failing, the URL you are attempting to scrape, and your current Python version (but only if the scraper requires Python)

-Note that some scrapers (notably [ThePornDB for Movies](./scrapers/ThePornDBMovies.yml) and [ThePornDB for JAV](./scrapers/ThePornDBJAV.yml)) require extra configuration.
+Note that some scrapers require extra configuration.
 As of v0.24.0 this is not possible through the web interface so you will need to open these in a text editor and read the instructions to add the necessary fields, usually an API key or a cookie.

 ## Installing scrapers